crlevine/testgithub/README.md

 # testgithub
 Getting an overview
-Trying to get a sense of how to work with github
+Trying to get a better sense of how to work with github